robinlin99/INS-Data-Acquisition/README.md

 # INS Data Acquisition

+2017 Research Project at York University.
 Reads accelerometer, gyroscope, and magnetometer data from Arduino for processing in MATLAB.